25 Business Continuity Statistics You Need to Know

 A typical business in this sector loses close to $125,000 per hour during a continuity break.
 That means an outage that persists through an 8-hour work shift would cost $1 million or more.

-4. Cyberattacks cost small businesses thousands each year
+4. Cyberattacks cost small businesses up to $1.24M in business continuity issues

-One of the most common causes of continuity interruptions is data breaches by outside attackers.
-Despite what news headlines might suggest, these threat actors don’t just target the big guys.
+One of the most common (and costly) causes of business continuity issues for small companies today is cyberattacks.
+Despite what news headlines might suggest, attackers don’t just target the big guys.
 Many of them aim to intentionally disrupt SMBs, which tend to have weaker cybersecurity measures.
-According to the 2023 Hiscox Cyber Readiness Report, small businesses in the United States lose more than $8,000 a year to cyberattacks.
+According to a report highlighted by Mastercard, the average cost of a cyberattack on small businesses ranges from $120,000 to $1.24 million per incident.

-Outages at data centers are especially concerning because they handle such immense quantities of information.
-As a result, the cost of downtime can quickly get out of hand.
-More than half of respondents to the 2023 Uptime Institute data center survey said their most recent significant, serious, or severe outage cost more than $100,000.
-Even more frightening, 16% said their most recent outage cost more than $1 million.
+Outages at data centers are especially concerning because they handle such immense quantities of data, often for numerous businesses around the globe.
+As a result, the cost of downtime can quickly skyrocket when incidents occur.
+More than half of respondents to the 2024 Uptime Institute data center survey said their most recent significant, serious, or severe outage cost more than $100,000.
+One in 5 said their most recent outage cost more than $1 million.

 6. Nearly half of small businesses never reopen after a disaster